ccprog/pathfit/README.md

 script module helps by providing on-the-fly capabilities to re-compute the path data applying arbitrary SVG transformations.

-As an additional mechanism, the path data can be defined in relation to a view box.
-If a target size is provided, the transformed path data will fit into it the same way as if the path was part of an SVG with `viewBox` ans `preserveAspectRatio` attributes defined on its root element.
+The path data can be defined in relation to a view box.
+Then, if a target size is provided, the transformed path data will fit into that viewport the same way as if the path was part of an SVG with a `viewBox` defined on its root element.
+Either a SVG-style `preserveAspectRatio` attribute or CSS-style `object-fit` and `object-position` style properties can be used to position the view box in relation to the target viewport.

 ## Usage